-The Transportation and Infrastructure Planning Division (Division) is a core focus of the Boston Planning and Development Agency (BPDA)’s Planning practice.
+The Transportation & Infrastructure Planning Division is a core focus of the Boston Planning & Development Agency’s (BPDA) planning practice.
 The Division’s mission is to plan sustainable and reliable transportation and infrastructure systems while working collaboratively with communities, private sector groups, and other government agencies.
 Our transportation and infrastructure planning seeks to enhance mobility and help neighborhoods maintain their unique characteristics and quality of life.

 Role at the Agency

-Recognizing that transportation affects the character and quality of Boston’s built environment influences how its residents and visitors move throughout the City, we use urban planning and design best practices to plan for a system that advances safety, comfort, and mobility for everyone and connects people to opportunity and one another.
+Recognizing the character and quality of Boston's built environment influences how its residents and visitors move throughout the City, we use urban planning and design best practices to plan for a system that advances safety, comfort, and mobility for everyone and connects people to opportunity and one another.
 We focus on transportation planning for all modes—walking, biking, transit, and automobiles—to ensure that Boston’s future is equitable and environmentally sustainable.
-We also work to plan infrastructure systems, such as electrical and water utilities, that are smart, environmentally conscious, and resilient.

 The lion’s share of our work focuses on:

-Reviewing development proposals, including Article 80 projects, to ensure they support neighborhood needs and goals;
+Reviewing development proposals, including Article 80 projects, to ensure they support neighborhood mobility needs and goals;

 Collaborating in citywide and neighborhood planning to support the preservation, enhancement, and growth of neighborhoods;

-Advancing Boston’s Complete Street Guidelines and sustainable infrastructure planning and design; and
+Implementing Boston’s Complete Street Guidelines and sustainable infrastructure planning and design;

-Our four professional transportation and infrastructure planners collaborate closely with our partners in other City Departments, such as the Boston Transportation Department (BTD) and the Department of Public Works (DPW).
-Additionally, we partner with state agencies agencies such as the Massachusetts Bay Transportation Authority (MBTA), Massachusetts Department of Transportation (MassDOT), Department of Conservation and Recreation (DCR), and the Massachusetts Port Authority (MassPort) to plan and implement projects.
-Additionally, we partner with community and neighborhood groups and stakeholders to build consensus around transportation and infrastructure policy, plans and design.
+Our professional transportation planners collaborate closely with our partners in other City Departments, such as the Boston Transportation Department (BTD) and the Department of Public Works (DPW).
+Additionally, we partner with state agencies such as the Massachusetts Bay Transportation Authority (MBTA), Massachusetts Department of Transportation (MassDOT), Department of Conservation and Recreation (DCR), and the Massachusetts Port Authority (MassPort) to plan and implement projects.
+We also partner with community and neighborhood groups and stakeholders to build consensus around transportation and infrastructure policy, plans, and design.